Catching all geodesics of a manifold with moving balls and application to controllability of the wave equation: Introduction and main results

 \begin{theorem} Let $\varepsilon >0$ be a positive real number such that any generalized geodesic $t\mapsto y(t)$ in $M$ satisfies (GRC) for $\varepsilon$.
 Let $v>0$ be a fixed speed.
 Then (P1) has a positive answer: there exist $T>0$ and an absolutely continuous path $x:[0,T]\rightarrow M$ satisfying $\|\dot{x}\|_\infty\leq v$ such that the moving domain $\omega(t)=B_g(x(t),\varepsilon) \cap M$ satisfies $t$-GCC in time $T$. \end{theorem}

 This answers to a problem raised in \cite[Section 3E]{le2017geometric}.
+We do not know of other references in the literature introducing condition (GRC).
 Determining the manifolds $(M,g)$ all of whose geodesics satisfy (GRC) seems to be a difficult question in general.
 In Section \ref{examples} we give some examples of manifolds $(M,g)$ for which (GRC) is satisfied.

 \begin{remark} Note that a given geodesic $t\mapsto y(t)$ satisfies (GRC) if and only if for any $s\in\R$, the geodesic $t\mapsto y(t+s)$ satisfies (GRC): (GRC) depends only on the trace of the geodesic since it is invariant by translations in time.
 We note that our proof of Theorem \ref{thmovwave} can easily be extended to the case where all traces of geodesics but a countable number satisfy (GRC).
 For the sake of simplicity, we did not include this obvious extension in the statement of the theorem. \end{remark}